 Players will make a year-round commitment to the team which will include:

 They must play a fall sport other than lacrosse.

 They must play a winter sport other than lacrosse.

 They must play for their local rec lacrosse club in the spring.

-They will attend as many of the GL practices as possible throughout the year when they don’t have a conflict with their other sports.
+They will attend as many practices as possible throughout the year when they don’t have a conflict with their other sports.
 Other sports take priority during those seasons.
-(GL will have 1 or 2 practices a month throughout the year, and 2 or 3 a week for several weeks leading up to and during the tournament seasons).
+(GL will average 1 or 2 practices a month throughout the year, and 2 or 3 per week for several weeks leading up to and during the tournament seasons).

-They will play in 2 or 3 tournaments in the summer, and 1 or 2 tournaments in the late fall.
+Teams will typically play in 2 to 4 tournaments in the summer, and 1 or 2 tournaments in the late fall.

-Self-guided practice plans will be provided on a monthly basis to encourage players to compete amongst each other within small groups as they develop their individual skills.
+Self-guided practice plans will be provided during down times to encourage players to compete amongst each other or within small groups as they develop their individual skills.

 We do not expect players, nor do we want the players to completely dedicate themselves to the sport of lacrosse and Gorilla Lacrosse.
 However, we do hope the players will learn how a little extra effort and hard work on their own will help both themselves and their team improve, and therefore will result in having more fun when they play the game.
 It is also our strong belief that the skills and abilities they develop by playing other sports, under other coaches, and with other teammates will transfer over to the lacrosse field when they return making them better lacrosse players.

 All players must be members of the US Lacrosse Association.
 This is a requirement of most of the tournaments we will play in.
 You can obtain this registration at www.uslacrosse.org.